 Umnyama raises human rights awareness in the Western Cape by means of publications and campaigns.
-While we have been active in the fields of labour law, women’s rights, child protection, community mediation and land reform, today we mainly focus on the rights of the elderly in the Western Cape.
+While we have been active in the fields of labour law, women’s rights, child protection, community mediation and land reform, today we mainly focus on the rights of the elderly in the Western Cape with -:

 Umnyama is the appointed service provider for the auditing of service centres funded by the Older Persons Program at the Western Cape Government Department of Social Development.